Benjamin Peterson (bishop): Bishop

 In January 2004, Peterson was transferred to Los Angeles where he served as Chancellor of the Diocese of the West and reassigned to the Holy Virgin Mary Cathedral.
-In March 2004 he was elected to the episcopacy and given the position of Bishop of Berkeley, Auxiliary to the Diocese of the West.
+In March 2004, he was elected to the episcopacy and given the position of Bishop of Berkeley, Auxiliary to the Diocese of the West.
 He was consecrated on May 1, 2004 at the Holy Trinity Cathedral in San Francisco.

-Following the retirement of the previous bishop, Bishop Tikhon, Peterson would serve as temporary administrator of the diocese on November 14, 2006.
-He would be nominated for the position of bishop in January 31, 2007 was canonically elected in March and consecrated October 2 of that same year.
+Following the retirement of the previous bishop, Bishop Tikhon, Peterson served as temporary administrator of the diocese on November 14, 2006.
+He was nominated for the position of bishop in January 31, 2007, was canonically elected in March, and was consecrated October 2 of that same year.
 He was elevated to rank of Archbishop on May 9, 2012.

-On June 8, 2014 he visited Durango, Colorado, reflecting on its Czech and Slovak heritage as well as expressing hope that the diocese will continue to grow.
+On June 8, 2014 he visited Durango, Colorado, reflecting on its Czech and Slovak heritage as well as expressing hope that the diocese would continue to grow.
 In addition to his roles, he also served as administrator of the Diocese of Alaska from 2008 to 2009, and as locum tenens from 2009 to 2014.

 Health and retirement

 In April 2021, he announced he was diagnosed with early stages of Parkinson's disease.
-On December 8, 2024 he announced his upcoming retirement, taking affect on July 15, 2025.
-Under his tenure, the diocese has grown by 18% since being enthroned.
+On December 8, 2024 he announced his upcoming retirement, taking effect on July 15, 2025.
+Under his tenure, the diocese grew by 18%.

+He was succeeded by Bishop Vasily Permiakov.